 “I felt very nervous at the beginning but everything is under control reading as usual because this is not the first time I participated in such competition.

-“In my family, I managed to memorize the entire Quran constituents but my sister Manghafaz only partially and this is the result of the guidance of my teacher Sheikh Muhammad Dil and my father,” he told reporters.
+“In my family, I managed to memorize the entire Quran constituents.
+However, my sister Manghafaz only partially and this is the result of the guidance of my teacher Sheikh Muhammad Dil and my father,” he told reporters.

 Speaking further on his ambitions.
 “I aspire to be a religious teacher and memorize the Quran in the future, then to realize my ambitions are studying at the Madrasah Al-Azhar in Cairo, Egypt,” he said.

 A combined number of 89 participants partook in the event which spreads across 55 countries involving a total of 33 people.
 So you see age is never an obstacle to success.
 Never concede to the traditional laziness of saying you are too young for greatness!